Lifted Model Checking for Relational MDPs: Introduction

 This paper is structured as follows.
-Section \ref{sec:rmdp definition} provides an overview on basic notions of relational MDPs.
-Section \ref{sec:model checking on RMDPs} reviews basic notions of model checking, and introduces relational pCTL.
-In particular, Section \ref{sec:problem statement} defines the problem statement of this paper, i.e. probabilistic model checking in relational MDPs.
-Section \ref{sec:relational value iteration} defines a relational Bellman update operator (a generalization of \citet{Kersting:2004}) for relational value iteration, based on which, Section \ref{sec:pCTL-REBEL} introduces the main algorithm, pCTL-REBEL, for relational model checking.
-Section \ref{sec:theoretic results} provides theoretic results about obtaining decidability for a subclass of infinite MDPs.
-Section \ref{sec:experiments} reports on experimental evaluation.
-Section \ref{sec:related work} discusses related work and Section \ref{sec:discussion} highlights the link between relational model checking and safe reinforcement learning.
-Finally, Section \ref{sec:conclusion} concludes the work.
+Section~\ref{sec:rmdp definition} provides an overview on basic notions of relational MDPs.
+Section~\ref{sec:model checking on RMDPs} reviews basic notions of model checking and introduces relational pCTL.
+Section~\ref{sec:problem statement} defines the problem statement of this paper, that is, probabilistic model checking for relational MDPs.
+Section~\ref{sec:relational value iteration} defines a relational Bellman update operator (a generalization of REBEL~\citep{Kersting:2004}) for relational value iteration.
+Based on Section~\ref{sec:relational value iteration}, Section~\ref{sec:pCTL-REBEL} introduces the main algorithm, pCTL-REBEL, for relational model checking.
+Section~\ref{sec:theoretic results} provides theoretic results about obtaining decidability for a subclass of infinite MDPs.
+Section~\ref{sec:experiments} reports on experimental evaluation.
+Section~\ref{sec:related work} discusses related work and Section~\ref{sec:discussion} highlights the link between relational model checking and safe reinforcement learning.
+Finally, Section~\ref{sec:conclusion} concludes the work.